Plankton and Karen: Development

 When SpongeBob SquarePants premiered, Plankton was not part of the series' main cast.
 Plankton's voice actor, Mr. Lawrence, has stated that after producing Plankton's debut episode in the late 1990s, creator Stephen Hillenburg was unsure if he would continue to use the character.
 After recording it, Hillenburg was noncommittal, telling Lawrence: "We'll probably do another [Plankton episode] next year," Lawrence summarized Plankton's origins in 2015, saying that he "was only supposed to be in one or two episodes, but I was a writer on the show and I really liked this character".
 Following his first voice recording as Plankton, Lawrence drafted some of his own ideas for the character and passed them to Hillenburg.
 From then on, Plankton began to appear more often.
 Lawrence considers the third season the first in which Plankton is a main character.

 During production on SpongeBob's early seasons, Lawrence was the only staff member writing premises and outlines involving Plankton.
 At the time, he felt he "had to prove Plankton could survive as more than a one-note character".
-Since then, multiple writers have written for Plankton without Lawrence's involvement, including the teams of writers responsible for Plankton's starring roles in both SpongeBob films.
+Since then, multiple writers have written for Plankton without Lawrence's involvement, including the teams of writers responsible for Plankton's starring roles in the first two SpongeBob films.
 Lawrence continues to write Plankton episodes, having said in 2015, "I'm not just his voice.
 I get to create how the character is written and how he evolves over time."

 Preliminary design sketches for Plankton depict him in a robotic suit, with Karen's system built into it; that suit has yet to appear in the series.
 The suit functioned as a way to increase Plankton's presence, as one of Hillenburg's original intentions was for the character to be too small to see without a magnifying glass.
 As the series progressed, the animators enlarged Plankton's size, feeling that being microscopic was "not conducive to him interacting with other characters".